 These studies rarely describe the engineering choices and challenges of transforming raw EHR data into analysis formats, nor the effects of these transformation on inference.

-Sensitivity analysis is focused on variable selection, putting aside that modern statistical models do not operate over variables but over data representations, which are often abitratry decided before the analysis.
-Illustrating the different steps of an observational study focusing on couterfactual prediction, we will present on a concrete example of the effects of data representation on the inference.
+Sensitivity analysis is focused on variable selection, putting aside that modern statistical models do not operate over variables but over data representations, which are often arbitrary decided before the analysis.
+Illustrating the different steps of an observational study focusing on counterfactual prediction, we will present on a concrete example of the effects of data representation on the inference.

 Causal inference on Mimic The Mimic database has served several causal inference studies such as: the effect of indwelling arterial catheters on mortality (D. J. Hsu et al., 2015), the effect of transthoracic echocardiography on 28-day mortality (Feng et al., 2018), the effect of high-flow oxygen therapy on patients with hypoxexmia after extubation on 28-day mortality (T. Liu, Zhao, and Du, 2021), the effect of liberal vs conservative oxygenation on total mortality for mechanically ventilated patients (Gani et al., 2023), the effect of fluid-limiting treamtent stragies among sepsis patients on 30 day-mortality (Shahn et al., 2020), the effect of statin use prior to ICU admission on 30-day mortality for patients